bobbingwide/oik-blocks/readme.txt

 Forked from oik-block which will now only implement opinions.

 == Changelog ==
+= 1.2.0 =
+* Changed: Internationalized and localized #47

 = 1.1.0 =
 * Changed: Transfered oik/content-block to oik #34

 = 1.0.0 =
 * Changed: Refactored to use wp-scripts and blocks registered from block.json,[github bobbingwide oik-blocks issues 47]
 * Deleted: Removed deprecated blocks implemented in other plugins,[github bobbingwide oik-blocks issues 47]
-* Tested: With WordPress 5.8 and WordPres Multi Site
+* Tested: With WordPress 5.8 and WordPress Multi Site
 * Tested: With Gutenberg 11.2.0
 * Tested: With PHP 8.0
 * Tested: With PHPUnit 9